eficode-academy/azure-devops-fundamentals-wiki/Exercises/2_Managing_work.md

 # Getting an overview

-Before we start doing anything it is nice to get an overview of the state of devops in your new team.
-Therefore we look up:
+Before we start doing anything it is nice to get an overview of the current state of devops metrics in your new team.

+Therefore we will try to answer the following questions:

 <details>
   <summary>Hint</summary>